kragen/derctuo/knuth-paeth-minsky-rotation.md

 sampling, though there are a variety of common tradeoffs between aliasing and computation time.

-Paeth's three-shear rotation algorithm
+Paeth’s three-shear rotation algorithm
 --------------------------------------

-There's another famous algorithm for rotating raster images with three multiplies, though, by Paeth, usually called the "three-shear rotation".
-It doesn't do any scaling, but its compensating virtue is that, in its usual form, it doesn't lose any pixels — under appropriate circumstances it's perfectly reversible, because you execute it by *shearing* the raster pixels by displacing them some integer number of pixels.
-This also means that it doesn't require per-pixel sampling operations, even rounding.
+There’s another famous algorithm for rotating raster images with three multiplies, though, by Paeth, usually called the “three-shear rotation”.
+It doesn’t do any scaling, but its compensating virtue is that, in its usual form, it doesn’t lose any pixels — under appropriate circumstances it’s perfectly reversible, because you execute it by *shearing* the raster pixels by displacing them some integer number of pixels.
+This also means that it doesn’t require per-pixel sampling operations, even rounding.

-The disadvantage of Paeth's three-shear rotation is that it produces a lot of aliasing artifacts because of the constraint of shifting the pixels only by integer amounts.
+The disadvantage of Paeth’s three-shear rotation is that it produces a lot of aliasing artifacts because of the constraint of shifting the pixels only by integer amounts.

-Paeth's algorithm for rotating a vector (*x*, *y*) consist of the following three steps:
+Paeth’s algorithm for rotating a vector (*x*, *y*) consist of the following three steps:

     x += αy;